giggl/emoji/README.md

-🚨🚧 This is a work in progress, no releases have been made yet.

-# `giggl_emoji_picker`
+# `@giggl/emoji`

-A universal, accessible emoji picker for the modern web.
+Giggl emoji picker is an accessible emoji picker for React built in TypeScript.